TOP

 Contributors and Detractors

-• On a sector basis, the top three contributors to relative performance were information technology (IT) due to stock selection, health care due to an underweight allocation, and consumer discretionary due to stock selection.
-The top three detractors were industrials due to stock selection, financials due to an underweight allocation, and utilities due to zero allocation.
+• On a sector basis, the top three contributors to relative performance were industrials due to stock selection, utilities due to zero allocation and financials due to stock selection.
+The top three detractors were information technology (IT), health care and consumer staples due to stock selection.

 Outlook